ChinaLocalSupport/china-business-problems/README.md

 💭 What happens if a different worker produces the next batch?

-💭 What happens if the factory decides that a small difference is acceptable?
+💭 What happens if the factory considers a small difference acceptable?

 💭 What exactly defines "the same product"?

+💭 What exactly defines "acceptable quality"?

 ---